 You may have feelings of guilt, shock and anger.

-Advice and support is available at this time from hospital counselling services and charity groups.
+Advice and support are available at this time from hospital counselling services and charity groups.

-You may also find it beneficial to have a memorial for your lost baby.
+You may also find it beneficial to have a memorial for the baby you lost.

 You can try for another baby as soon as your symptoms have settled and you're emotionally and physically ready.